SoftwareKater/nx-confusion/documentation/ARTICLE.md

 * Extract the in-memory storage from the game service and create a dedicated service for the in-memory storage.
 * Divide the game service and gateway along its two purposes: managing rooms (createGame, joinGame), managing games (...).
 Before you do this, you should definetly extract the in-memory storage.
 * Users can join their own room.
 After player 2 joined, the room should be closed for new connections.
 Curretly player 2 users can be kicked out by other joining users.
 * Build data structures for all variables that currently have the type `any`.
 * Extract material imports into a library.
 * Modularize the frontend.
 Create a folder modules next to the components folder.
 In that folder create a folder dialogs/components.
 Now move all contens of the old app/components/dialogs into the folder app/modules/dialogs/components.
 Create a new file app/modules/dialogs/dialog.module.ts and declare all dialogs here.
 Remove the declaration of the dialogs from app/app.module.ts and instead import the new DialogModule and add it the imports array.
+* add a local storage service to the frontend app and persist the state of our app there.
+Create a mechanism to recover the app from the state snapshot in the localstorage.
+This allows users to re-enter the game after a page refresh.